open/close all folders

-- The film of Blood And Chocolate ends with Vivian not getting stuck as a human-wolf creature and instead defeating the bad guy and everyone living happily ever after.
+The film of Blood And Chocolate ends with Vivian not getting stuck as a human-wolf creature and instead defeating the bad guy and everyone living happily ever after.

-- In the comic book version of X-Men's The Dark Phoenix Saga, Wolverine managed to open his way to Jean, and she accepted her fate and requested him to kill her.
+> - In X-Men's The Dark Phoenix Saga, Wolverine managed to open his way to Jean, and she accepted her fate and requested him to kill her.
 But he goes back at the last moment: he loves her, he can't bring himself to kill her.
 Same thing on the animated series.
 Same context in X-Men: The Last Stand... completely opposite outcome.

-- Evil Dead (2013): The biggest twist of the original The Evil Dead (1981) was that Sheryl - the withdrawn artist set up as the movie's Final Girl - was actually the first to go, with the only survivor being her jockish, doofy brother Ash (who becomes a total Bad Ass in the sequel).
+> - Evil Dead (2013): The biggest twist of the original The Evil Dead (1981) was that Sheryl - the withdrawn artist set up as the movie's Final Girl - was actually the first to go, with the only survivor being her jockish, doofy brother Ash (who becomes a total Bad Ass in the sequel).
 The remake seems at first to be going in the same direction, but after a fair bit of flirting over which character is going to be the movie's Ash equivalent ( one girl even cuts off her own demonically-possessed hand, just as Ash did in the second film, while another character is simply given Ash's exact character relationships within the story), ultimately reveals that the Ash equivalent is also the Sheryl equivalent, because although she's the first to get possessed, and it's explicitly shown that victims can only exorcised via one of three gruesome forms of death, her brother unexpectedly manages to kill her and resuscitate her in such a way that the demonic influence is purged.
 Thus, after the original subverts the Final Girl trope, the remake double-subverts it.

-- In the live-action version of Space Battleship Yamato (Star Blazers), the nature of the Gamilons, Iskandar, their relationship to each other, and the Cosmo DNA, are all radically altered.
+> - In the live-action version of Space Battleship Yamato (Star Blazers), the nature of the Gamilons, Iskandar, their relationship to each other, and the Cosmo DNA, are all radically altered.